Visit our keyboard shortcuts docs for details

-Four-wheel-drive roads in the Maze are extremely difficult, present considerable risk of vehicle damage, and should not be attempted by inexperienced drivers.
-A high-clearance, four-wheel-drive vehicle is required for all Maze backcountry roads.
-ATVs are not permitted.
+Four-wheel-drive roads in The Maze are extremely remote, very difficult, present considerable risk of vehicle damage, and should not be attempted by inexperienced drivers.

-The most commonly used road in the Maze is the Flint Trail, which traverses slopes of clay that are extremely slippery when wet.
+The Flint Trail traverses slopes of clay that are extremely slippery when wet.
 The Flint Trail is often closed during winter.
-The road between Teapot camp and the Land of Standing Rocks is considered very difficult under any conditions and involves considerable risk of vehicle damage.
+The road between Teapot Rock campsite and the Land of Standing Rocks is considered very difficult under any conditions and involves considerable risk of vehicle damage.

 Four-wheel drivers should be prepared to make basic road or vehicle repairs and should carry the following items: